Winter is arguably the best season of the year for walking. Really, hear me out.

-About as well known as Ikea if you’re from this side of Manchester is Hartshead Pike, you probably went on a school trip to it at least once.
-With that in mind – you probably know everything I’m going to say, but in case you’ve forgotten, I’ll refresh your memory for you.
-Built in the 18th century as a warning beacon for local garrisons, possibly lit during times of unrest.
-The Pike is actually not the highest part of the hill but you can get a cracking view ranging from Pennine moors to the east, North Wales to the west and north towards Pendle Hill.
+About as well known as IKEA if you’re from this side of Manchester, Hartshead Pike was built in the 18th century as a warning beacon for local garrisons, possibly lit during times of unrest.
+The Pike is actually not the highest part of the hill, but you can get a cracking view ranging from Pennine moors to the east, North Wales to the west and north towards Pendle Hill.

 Crompton Moor & Grains Bar

-The site is known for its wildlife and is a frequent haunt for birdwatchers on the lookout for kestrels and plenty of other birds I don’t know anything about.
-There’s plenty of trails and the viewpoint offers some picturesque views of the surrounding countryside with the city in the background.
+The site is known for its wildlife and is a frequent haunt for birdwatchers on the lookout for kestrels and plenty of other species!
+There’s loads of trails and the viewpoint offers some picturesque views of the surrounding countryside with the city in the background.
 There’s also a hidden waterfall close to the car park, which is a must-visit if you’re in the area!

 Winter Hill is the highest point of the western Pennines and you know what that means – HILL.TOP.VIEWS.
 You can even get a glimpse of Blackpool Tower from the Pike on super clear days and of course, cracking views of the city centre and North Wales too!